-- 1) The assessment by the Office of Student Accessibility and Accommodation is a two-step process.
-First, the Office of Student Accessibility and Accommodation screens the requests to ensure that only requests arising in relation to one of the prohibited grounds of discrimination are permitted to proceed If the request does arise in relation to one of the prohibited grounds, the Office of Student Accessibility and Accommodation shall proceed to the second step, and shall consider all relevant factors in making a preliminary assessment as to whether an accommodation could be made without imposing an undue hardship to the University.
-In making such an assessment, the Office of Student Accessibility and Accommodation will usually consult with the student making the request.
-Relevant factors include, but are not limited to, the following: - a) Linkage whether the proposed accommodation will have the practical effect of eliminating or reducing the identified barrier; - Safety whether the proposed accommodation would pose a safety risk to faculty, staff or other students or to the student seeking accommodation; - Financial Cost what are the costs (estimate out-of-pocket expenses to put the accommodation in place together with any long-term costs to sustain the proposed accommodation), and would such costs be prohibitive; - d) Size and nature of the program or service how disruptive would the proposed accommodation be to the program or service, considering the number of students, faculty and staff and the nature and inter-relationships of their roles; - e) Impact on academic requirements whether the proposed accommodation will substantially undermine the academic requirements of the program; and - f) Alternatives where a requested accommodation appears to create an undue hardship based on the above factors, whether an alternative accommodation may be available. - 2) Where the request is for academic accommodation, the Office of Student Accessibility and Accommodation, in consultation with the class instructor, shall assess the recommendation in light of the factors set out in section D1 above, and the parameters for academic accommodation approved by the Faculty responsible for the delivery of the class, and shall make a decision concerning the accommodation.
-Where the circumstances are not addressed by the approved parameters, the Office of Student Accessibility and Accommodation shall also consult with the Student Accommodation Liaison.
-The Office of Student Access and Accommodation shall inform the student, those who are necessary for the implementation of the decision (such as the course instructor), and the Student Accommodation Liaison of the decision.
+- The assessment by the Advising and Access Services Centre is a two-step process.
+First, the Advising and Access Services Centre screens the requests to ensure that only requests arising in relation to one of the prohibited grounds of discrimination are permitted to proceed - If the request does arise in relation to one of the prohibited grounds, the Advising and Access Services Centre shall proceed to the second step, and shall consider all relevant factors in making a preliminary assessment as to whether an accommodation could be made without imposing an undue hardship to the University.
+In making such an assessment, the Advising and Access Services Centre will usually consult with the student making the request.
+Relevant factors include, but are not limited to, the following: - a) Linkage whether the proposed accommodation will have the practical effect of eliminating or reducing the identified barrier; - Safety whether the proposed accommodation would pose a safety risk to faculty, staff or other students or to the student seeking accommodation; - Financial Cost what are the costs (estimate out-of-pocket expenses to put the accommodation in place together with any long-term costs to sustain the proposed accommodation), and would such costs be prohibitive; - d) Size and nature of the program or service how disruptive would the proposed accommodation be to the program or service, considering the number of students, faculty and staff and the nature and inter-relationships of their roles; - e) Impact on academic requirements whether the proposed accommodation will substantially undermine the academic requirements of the program; and - f) Alternatives where a requested accommodation appears to create an undue hardship based on the above factors, whether an alternative accommodation may be available. - 2) Where the request is for academic accommodation, the Advising and Access Services Centre, in consultation with the class instructor, shall assess the recommendation in light of the factors set out in section D1 above, and the parameters for

+- academic accommodation approved by the Faculty responsible for the delivery of the class, and shall make a decision concerning the accommodation.
+Where the circumstances are not addressed by the approved parameters, the Advising and Access Services Centre hall also consult with the Student Accommodation Liaison.
+The Advising and Access Services Centre shall inform the student, those who are necessary for the implementation of the decision (such as the course instructor), and the Student Accommodation Liaison of the decision.
 Except in extraordinary circumstances, decisions concerning accommodation shall be communicated within five (5) working days of the student's request.
-A request can be expedited at the request of the student if circumstances warrant

-- In consultation with the Student Accommodation Liaison, and class instructor as required, the Office of Student Accessibility and Accommodation may review accommodation plans from time to time to determine whether any adjustments to the accommodation plan are necessary. - 3) Where the request is for non-academic accommodation, the Office of Student Accessibility and Accommodation shall work with the appropriate administrative head to determine what accommodation should be provided, consulting others, including the student making the request, as necessary.
-The Office of Student Accessibility and Accommodation shall communicate the decision to the student.
-Accommodation plans may be reviewed from time to time to determine whether any adjustments to the accommodation plan are necessary. - 4) The Office of Student Accessibility and Accommodation in consultation with the Student Accommodation Delegates and the administrative heads, as appropriate, will monitor accommodation plans from time to time to ensure that they have been implemented in accordance with this policy.
+A request can be expedited at the request of the student if circumstances warrant.
+In consultation with the Student Accommodation Liaison, and class instructor as required, the Advising and Access Services Centre may review accommodation plans from time to time to determine whether any adjustments to the accommodation plan are necessary. - 3) Where the request is for non-academic accommodation, the Advising and Access Services Centre shall work with the appropriate administrative head to determine what accommodation should be provided, consulting others, including the student making the request, as necessary.
+The Advising and Access Services Centre shall communicate the decision to the student.
+Accommodation plans may be reviewed from time to time to determine whether any adjustments to the accommodation plan are necessary. - 4) The Advising and Access Services Centre in consultation with the Student Accommodation Delegates and the administrative heads, as appropriate, will monitor accommodation plans from time to time to ensure that they have been implemented in accordance with this policy.